stacks-network/docs/README.md

   </tr>
   <tr>
     <th>Core service programmers</th>
-    <td>These are users that provide Blockstack CORE servers or who write Clarity contracts.
-These are also users who build wallets or explorers into the Blockstack platform.</td>
+    <td>These are users that run Stacks Blockchain node or who write Clarity contracts.
+These are also users who build wallets or explorers into the Blockorm.</td>
   </tr>
 </table>